Embracing God's Call: The True Meaning of Discipleship

 Jesus gave a new commandment to His followers: to love one another as He loved us.
 This love is not a vague feeling but a deliberate choice to act in kindness, patience, and sacrifice.
 It is the identifying mark of true discipleship.

-About action: Loving others means meeting needs, forgiving offenses, and standing for justice.
+About Action: Loving others means meeting needs, forgiving offenses, and standing for justice.

 Personal Struggles and Growth

-Facing discomfort: Loving others can mean confronting injustice, forgiving deep wounds, or giving when it hurts.
+Facing Discomfort: Loving others can mean confronting injustice, forgiving deep wounds, or giving when it hurts.

-Learning humility: True love requires setting aside pride and selfish desires.
+Learning Humility: True love requires setting aside pride and selfish desires.

 This process is not quick or painless, but it leads to genuine transformation.